The 2019 CSaP Annual Lecture was held in collaboration with the Winton Centre for Risk and Evidence Communication.

 The UK Statistics Authority is the champion of statistics and data serving the public good – to allow the good data to shine out and be used, appropriately and with confidence, to inform the public.

-Ed Humpherson will talk about the UKSA’s role in this data rich environment and highlight the central role of trustworthiness – and argue that CSaP can play a key part in the fight back against misleadingness, misuse and misinformation.
+Ed Humpherson discussed the UKSA’s role in this data rich environment and highlighted the central role of trustworthiness.

 Ed Humpherson was appointed as Director General for Regulation in October 2013 and took up post in January 2014.
 Prior to joining the Authority, Ed was a Board Member and Executive Leader for Economic Affairs at the National Audit Office, a post he held since July 2009.
 This role included responsibility for the overall strategic direction of NAO’s work on economic affairs.